 -Use your salt dough ornaments as gift tags.

 Now that I’ve got you in the Valentine spirit…check out these Valentine blogs from my friends for even more inspiration!
-Stacey from Green Valley Gable is sharing a love bird inspired front porch and entryway, Robyn at Robyn’s French Nest is sharing how to decorate with neutral colors for Valentine’s day, Brittany at White & Wood Grain is sharing how she refinished a secretary desk and styled for Valentine’s Day, Amanda at Girl About Columbus is sharing how to bring Valentine’s Day into your home, and Pam at Junk Tales is sharing the best vintage items to decorate with for Valentine’s Day.
+Stacey from Green Valley Gable is sharing a love bird inspired front porch and entryway, Robyn at Robyn’s French Nest is sharing how to decorate with neutral colors for Valentine’s day, Brittany at White & Wood Grain is sharing how she refinished a secretary desk and styled for Valentine’s Day, and Amanda at Girl About Columbus is sharing how to bring Valentine’s Day into your home.